-Raquel Evita Saraswati is Director of Corporate and Foundation Relations at Family Equality, joining the team in March of 2018.
+Raquel Evita Saraswati is Director of Corporate and Foundation Relations and the Diversity, Equity, and Inclusion Committee Co-Chair at Family Equality, joining the team in March of 2018.
 Raquel has over a decade of experience in nonprofit management, development, communications and strategy.
 She is responsible for strengthening and growing our relationships with the foundations and corporations who support our mission, and with securing new foundation grants and corporate sponsorships to support our important work.

 Raquel has a 20 year history of working to amplify the voices of other Muslim women and girls, LGBTQ+ Muslims, and those marginalized in faith spaces and in society as a whole.
 She has been an outspoken advocate for LGBTQ2SIA rights, and is a co-founder of the Muslim Alliance for Sexual and Gender Diversity (MASGD), and Sacred Justice, a coalition of LGBTQ2SIA faith leaders focused on healing abuses carried out in the name of religion, and on advancing social, racial and economic justice.
 She currently serves as Chair of the Mayor’s Commission on LGBTQ Affairs for the City of Philadelphia.
 She was appointed to the Commission in 2017 by Mayor Jim Kenney.